- What is a hip opener?

-- Teacher Addition of Cultivate Your Inner Yogi provides 15 hours of CE (continuing education) for current yoga instructors upon completion and two 90 minute mentor/coaching private 1 on 1 sessions.
+- Teacher Addition of Cultivate Your Inner Yogi provides 15 hours of CE (continuing education) for current yoga instructors upon completion and plus 1 on 1 mentor/coaching private sessions.

 - Schedule a private, 1 on 1 session with me in person or online if you are outside of the North Front Range of Colorado.

-- Visit my online yoga studio “Renee Stahl Yoga and Wellness” where I have posted a few free offerings like a recorded 15 minute breathing exercise and 15 minute Guided Sun Salutation A. Plus see my upcoming offerings as well.
+- Visit my online offerings where I have posted a recorded 15 minute breathing exercise and 15 minute Guided Sun Salutation A. Plus see my upcoming offerings as well.

 - Visit and browse my website to read more blog posts, schedule private yoga, facials or a wellness consultation with me.